cvonkleist/lolwut/README.markdown

 ## How lolwut is different

-lolwut is just like the default Monk framework, except for these differences:
+lolwut is just like the default Monk skeleton, except for these differences:

 ### Testing with RSpec